SEARCH Foundation

 The SEARCH Foundation is a left-wing, membership-based Australian not-for-profit organisation, with a number of high-profile members linked to the left of the Australian labour movement.
 SEARCH is an acronym for "Social Education, Action and Research Concerning Humanity".

-The SEARCH Foundation advocates for a Communist and ecologically socialist Australia, while working towards achieving greater democracy, economic and social equality, environmental sustainability, human rights, and international peace and cooperation.
+The SEARCH Foundation advocates for a democratic socialist and ecologically socialist Australia, while working towards achieving greater democracy, economic and social equality, environmental sustainability, human rights, and international peace and cooperation.

 History

 SEARCH was established in 1990 as a successor organisation of the Communist Party of Australia, with the object of promoting “greater understanding in the community of the main factors affecting social life, influencing social development and advancing social wellbeing.”

 SEARCH also owns and controls access to the Communist Party archives, which are held in trust by the State Library of NSW.

 Activities

 SEARCH regularly holds national speaking tours and runs a socialist education program.
 The Foundation publishes SEARCH News, featuring articles on US politics, Australian politics, and other international political matters.
 SEARCH also partners with policy analysis magazine Australian Options.

-Between 2007–2010, SEARCH held a series of roundtables in major Australian capital cities on progressive political issues, culminating in the Australian Left Renewal Conference at the University of Technology Sydney in May 2010.
+Between 2007 and 2010, SEARCH held a series of roundtables in major Australian capital cities on progressive political issues, culminating in the Australian Left Renewal Conference at the University of Technology Sydney in May 2010.
 SEARCH has supported International Women's Day marches and events in Sydney and Brisbane.

 In 2020, SEARCH released a book entitled Comrades!
 Lives of Australian Communists, to mark the one hundred year anniversary of the founding of the Communist Party of Australia.